rashed1a/autoscan/README.md

 => python update_os.py  [To avoid backdated resource-related issues.]

-=> python system_upgrade.py   [Note: Only run system_upgrade.py if your machine is not upgraded; otherwise, there is no need to run system_upgrade.py because this process takes a long time to complete.]
+=> python system_upgrade.py   [Note: Only run system_upgrade.py if you want to upgrade your system; otherwise, there is no need to run system_upgrade.py because this process takes a long time to complete.]

 => ./autoscan.sh